Cray-HPE/docs-csm/operations/sat/sat_in_csm.md

 For full SAT documentation, refer to the [*HPE Cray EX System Admin Toolkit (SAT) Guide*](https://cray-hpe.github.io/docs-sat/).

 If SAT has not been installed before, some initial configuration is required (for example, authenticating to the API gateway with `sat auth`).
-To complete the initial configuration of SAT, refer to the following processes in the SAT documentation:
+To complete the initial configuration of SAT, refer to the following post-installation procedures in the SAT documentation:

-- **SAT Authentication**
+- **Authenticate SAT Commands**
 - **Generate SAT S3 Credentials**
 - **Set System Revision Information**

 If the full SAT product stream is not being installed, it is recommended that you uninstall old versions of the SAT product stream to avoid confusion in the output of `sat showrev`.
-For more information, refer to the **Uninstall: Removing a Version of SAT** process in the SAT documentation.
+For more information, refer to **SAT Uninstall and Downgrade** in the SAT documentation.